Page last updated on July 28, 2025 at 2:08 pm

 Project Information

-To increase safety, connectivity, and accessibility along the Indiana Avenue corridor between downtown and the Indiana University campus, the City of Bloomington is considering protected bike infrastructure, pedestrian crossing improvements, and bus stop improvements.
+To increase safety, connectivity, and accessibility along the Indiana Avenue corridor between downtown and the Indiana University campus, the City of Bloomington is considering traffic calming infrastructure, pedestrian crossing improvements, bus stop improvements, and protected bicycle infrastructure.

 Project Area